dmzza/orchestra/readme.md

-To launch on localhost:8000
+To launch and watch on localhost:4000

-python -mSimpleHTTPServer
+jekyll serve -w

+(requires jekyll: gem install jekyll)